 * Stromberg. v.
-California (1931) and Near v.
-Minnesota, which ruled that the First Amendment limits the states, even though the amendment itself says it limits only Congress.
+California and Near v.
+Minnesota, both decided in 1931, which ruled that the First Amendment limits the states, even though the amendment itself says it limits only Congress.
 These decisions have made it impossible for the states to experiment with campaign finance laws that don’t pass federal muster.
 Maybe this is a good thing, and you certainly can argue that Stromberg and Near were correctly decided, but the fact remains that they were issued by “progressive” justices and have been celebrated by “progressives” ever since.

 * NAACP v.
 Alabama, decided by the hyper-activist, hyper-liberal Warren Court in 1958.
 The Court granted the NAACP, a corporation, First Amendment rights and allowed it to shield its contribution lists from state authorities.

 * New York Times v.
 Sullivan (1964), also decided by the Warren Court, was based on the idea that corporations had First Amendment rights.
 More controversially, the case wiped out much of the protection of the slander and libel laws, thus encouraging smear-mongers.
 Later liberal decisions went even further.
 As a result, you can say almost anything against even the most innocent candidates and usually get away with it.